doeixd/combi-router/docs/how-it-works.md

 const url = '/users/123/posts';

-// 1.
-A parser for the static parts. `keepRight` and `keepLeft` are used to
+// Step 1: Parse the static parts. `keepRight` is a combinator that runs two
-//    discard the parts we don't need (like the slashes). const userParser = str('/').keepRight(str('users'));
+// parsers in sequence but only keeps the result of the right-hand one. const userParser = str('/').keepRight(str('users'));
 // userParser.run(url) -> Success("users", rest: "/123/posts")

 const postsParser = str('/').keepRight(str('posts'));
 // postsParser.run("/posts") -> Success("posts", rest: "")

-// 2.
-A parser for the dynamic ID.
-We use a regular expression and then
+// Step 2: Parse the dynamic ID.
+We use a regular expression, then use the
-//    transform the resulting string into a number. const idParser = str('/').keepRight(regex(/[0-9]+/)).map(Number);
+// `.map()` combinator to transform the resulting string into a number. const idParser = str('/').keepRight(regex(/[0-9]+/)).map(Number);
 // idParser.run("/123/posts") -> Success(123, rest: "/posts")

-// 3.
-Combine them in order with the `sequence` combinator. const fullParser = sequence([userParser, idParser, postsParser]);
+// Step 3: Combine them in order with the `sequence` combinator. const fullParser = sequence([userParser, idParser, postsParser]);
 // fullParser.run(url) -> Success(["users", 123, "posts"], rest: "")

-// 4.
-Transform the final result into a useful object. const finalParser = fullParser.map(([_, id, __]) => ({ userId: id }));
+// Step 4: Transform the final result array into a useful object. const finalParser = fullParser.map(([_, id, __]) => ({ userId: id }));
 // finalParser.run(url) -> Success({ userId: 123 }, rest: "")
 ```
 This is the engine of Combi-Router.
 Every part of a URL is matched by a specific parser, and these small parsers are combined to describe the entire URL structure.

 ### Part 2: The `RouteMatcher` - Bridging Concept and Code